jiridj/deliver-api/README.md

 docker-compose up -d
 ```

-The stack will pull the mongodb and mongo-express images, and seed the database with sample data.
-It will build and run the jiridj/deliver-api image locally.
+The stack will pull the mongodb, mongo-express and jiridj/deliver-api images from [Docker Hub](https://hub.docker.com) and seed the database with sample data.

+> **Note:**
+>If instead you wish to build the deliver-api image locally, simply uncomment the build instructions in the [docker-compose.yml](docker-compose.yml) file.

 Following services are accessible from your localhost with the default configuration provided: